isomerpages/moe-christchurchsec/_our-experience/Special Learning Programmes/National Digital Learning Programme.md

 More details on the three DMA options can be found under “**Other Resources**”.

+##### Norms and Routines at Home
+In CHR, we have school routines and class routines to guide our students in the safe and appropriate use of PLDs in school.

+We strongly recommend parents to spend some time to establish norms and routines for device use at home:
+*   Talk about safe and appropriate use of PLDs

+*   Set expectations and routines together

+*   Provide an appropriate learning space

+More information and ideas can be found in the attached Parent Handbooks I &amp; II.

 <img src="/images/DMA2.png" style="width:65%">

 Your child will be using the PLD for both in-class and out-of-class learning.
 This will prepare them for a technology-driven world.